Rosary Church: History

 In 1900, because of the Boxer Rebellion in China, some Indian battalions in the British army were stationed in Kowloon; there were about 200 Catholics in the brigade.
 At the same time, there was an increasing number of Catholics among the civil population.

 A donation of $20,000 was made in 1903 by Dr. Anthony Gomes, a Portuguese Catholic.

 so that the church could be built.
 The foundation stone was laid solemnly by Fr.
 De Maria, Pro-Vicar Apostolic of Hong Kong on 10 December 1904.

-The church was designed by Palmer and Turner, and its construction church was completed in 1905, for the population of Catholic was increasing even after the British troops had left.
+The church was designed by Palmer and Turner, and its construction church was completed in 1905, for the population of Catholics was increasing even after the British troops had left.

 On 23 May 1905, the completed church was consecrated to Our Lady of Pompeii, Queen of the Most Holy Rosary; according to the intention of Dr A S Gomes, the benefactor, in loving memory of his parents and brother.

 During the Second World War, the Church remained untouched by the Japanese army and still could continue its religious services.
 At that time, the Church was led by the Italian Parish Priest, Horace De Angelis.